 If your landlords offer bills included but have not yet fixed their properties' energy prices, they may well find themselves trapped between the rising cost of gas, electricity in the house and their ability - or inability - to increase the rent to cover that.

 Tenants may be willing to pay more with one packaged payment to ensure they have some certainty in their monthly expenditures.

 You can help your landlords ensure they're appropriately balancing the costs that they're expected to pay with the money that they earn.
-There are providers out there who will fix the price for electricity - although those are now few and far between.

 Is now the right time to make energy improvements?